-These days Ukraine commemorates memory of Heavenly Hundred – people who died during Revolution of Dignity (or Euromaidan) in late 2013 – early2014.
+These days Ukraine commemorates the memory of Heavenly Hundred – people who died during the Revolution of Dignity (or Euromaidan) in late 2013 – early2014.

 February 18-20 were the days of the bloodiest clashes between protesters and government military forces.

 On Tuesday 18, hundreds of protesters walked to the building of the Parliament which was supposed to vote changes to the Constitution.
 Due to the peaceful character of the march many participants were not armed with their usual Molotov cocktails and bats.
 However, police met them with water jets and tear gas.
 In short time the column was cut in few parts, there were many wounded and even several casualties.

 For some time Maidan protesters lost the initiative and part of Maidan was seized by ‘Berkut’ and other governmental forces.
 On the night from February 18 to 19 there began an attack at Maidan.
 In the morning when the state of protesters was close to critical there came reinforcement from other cities.
 The following day managed to restore their previous positions.
 On February 19 there were 25 killed – employees of power structures and 16 civilians.

 February 20 is called the ‘bloody Thursday’ because that day the clashes were most horrible of all.
 That day the Ministry of Internal affairs officially acknowledged the use of firearms against the protesters.
 Many protesters were killed by snipers that day.
 Their number was about 80 people (several dozens died of wounds in hospitals) and later the people killed in riots were called the ‘Heavenly Hundred’.

 On the next day, the leaders of opposition signed an agreement with President Victor Yanukovych according to which sides of the conflict were to lay their arms and leave Maidan in 24 hours.
 However, when they came to Maidan to inform people they faced resentment.
 Right at the time when they were speaking protesters carried tombs with killed people across the main stage.